jimcannamela/world-wiki-hec/README.md

 # The _____________ Wiki

-Follow the instructions in `index.html` to start building your world and it's wiki.
+Follow the instructions (in the comments) inside `index.html` to start building your world and it's wiki.